andresporras3423/ror-social-scaffold/README.md

 - the user can post, can comment and like post
 - the user can invite friends
 - in timeline the user can see his post and the posts of their friends
+- to create the frienship we use 2 rows in the database

 # How to run this project